-- Have received all recommended doses of a COVID-19 vaccine; and - Are >14 days after receiving the last recommended dose of COVID-19 vaccine.
+Have received all recommended doses of a COVID-19 vaccine; and

+- Are at least 14 days after receiving the last recommended dose of COVID-19 vaccine.
 Quarantine for close Exempt.
-Testing three to five days after exposure; - contacts Wear a mask in public indoor settings for 14 days or until you get a negative test result; and Always monitor for symptoms for 14 days after exposure.
-Quarantine for domestic Exempt. or international travel Testing three to five days after return from travel is highly encouraged; and Always monitor for symptoms for 14 days after exposure.
-Asymptomatic testing Asymptomatic testing is encouraged.
-The vaccine does not affect test results.
-Eligible populations Exemption applies to all individuals except vaccinated hospitalized patients and vaccinated residents in long-term care settings like nursing homes and assisted living facilities.
+Testing five to seven after exposure; - contactsWear a mask in public indoor settings for 14 days or until you get a negative test result; and Always monitor for symptoms for 14 days after exposure. - Quarantine for domesticExempt.or international travelTesting 3 to 5 days after return from travel is highly encouraged; andAlways monitor for symptoms for 14 days after exposure. - Asymptomatic testing Asymptomatic testing is encouraged. - The vaccine does not affect test results. - Eligible populations Exemption applies to all individuals except vaccinated hospitalized patients and vaccinated residents in long-term care settings like nursing homes and assisted living facilities.

-FAQ: Symptoms Immediately After COVID-19 Vaccination.
+FAQs: Symptoms Immediately After COVID-19 Vaccination.
 What Do I Do?